stanislavHamara/dependency-injection-kata-series/kata1.md

 Find the entry point of this application and learn about the different options it provides.

-### Task 2: Extract all methods to the top level of the application
+### Task 2: Extract dependencies to the top level of the application

-Use R# to extract all dependencies to the top level of the application.
-Extract “new” out of constructors.

-Use constructor injection.

-Perform deduplication of static dependencies (be careful)
+Wire up the application in one place using constructor injection.
+To do this you will need to recursively extract all dependencies as new constructor parameters.
+If you have done this right, the only place that constructs objects will be the entrypoint of the application.

+We encourage using R# as this codebase does not have tests.

 ### Task 3: Use a command line option to switch between patterns

 We have provided three patterns for you to try.
-Unfortunately we only hooked one up!
+Unfortunately we only hooked one up.

-Please could you use the command-line option `pattern` to switch between these (do not use a container... yet!)?
+Use the command-line option `--pattern` to switch between these.
+Do not use a container... yet!